conan-io/docs/reference/tools/gnu/pkgconfig.rst

 ---------------------------------------------

 The ``PkgConfig`` class can be used to fill a ``CppInfo`` object with the information that will be consumed by the ``PkgConfigDeps`` generator later.
-This is a useful feature when packaging a system library that provides a ``.pc`` file, or when a proprietary package has a build system that only outputs ``.pc`` files.
+This is a useful feature when packaging a proprietary package has a build system that only outputs ``.pc`` files for a known environment.

 .. code-block:: python